Winnipegosis: Economy

 Winnipegosis has an economy including restaurants, museums, gas stations, a hotel, financial institutions, grocery stores, hair dressers, a pharmacy, nine-hole golf course and hardware store.
 The community also has a Royal Canadian Mounted Police detachment, a volunteer fire department, and ambulance service.
 Today, ranching, agriculture, fishing, tourism and seniors' services provides the community with its present and future economic prosperity.

+Ecology

+Big game, moose, elk, deer, various fur-bearing animals, game birds, ducks, geese, and every northern species of songbird are indigenous to the region.

 The area is a popular place for hunting and fishing.
-American black bear hunting is a growing industry in the Winnipegosis area and with its proximity to Lake Winnipegosis and many small surrounding lakes, it is a haven for migratory game birds and attracts many ducks and geese.
+American black bear hunting is a growing industry in the Winnipegosis area.
+With its proximity to Lake Winnipegosis and many small surrounding lakes, it is a haven for migratory game birds and attracts many ducks and geese.
 There is both commercial and recreational fishing, as there are walleye and an assortment of other Manitoba freshwater fish.

-Cell phone coverage was nonexistent until LTE service was installed and established early December, 2019.
+The first sturgeon in Lake Winnipegosis were brought by Captain Alex Vance from Grand Rapids in 1897.
+Sturgeon is strictly a Lake Winnipeg fish and do not thrive in the salty water of Winnipegosis.